 Stefanie graduated in 2006 with a Bachelor's degree from ESF.
-She is currently studying to be a physician's assistant.
+She is currently working as a Physician's Assistant.

 Jake was a senior at ESF when he joined the project in Spring 2006.
 His project entailed measuring the distribution of new building on the surfaces of Macrotermes mounds.

-Jake intends to graduate from ESF in Spring 2007 with a Bachelor's degree.
+Jake graduated from ESF in Spring 2007 with a Bachelor's degree.
 He is currently in graduate school at the University of Exeter in the UK, and is pursuing a graduate degree in wildlife biology or conservation biology.

 The third of our Spring 2006 ESF undergraduates, Kathryn did a project on social calling in assemblages of frogs.

 Kathryn graduated from ESF in Spring 2006 with a Bachelor's degree.
-In Fall 2007, she will matriculate at the University of Tennessee College of Veterinary Medicine.
+In Fall 2007, she enrolled at the University of Tennessee College of Veterinary Medicine.

 Fran rounded out our contingent of four ESF students who joined the project in Spring 2006.
 Her project involved thermal biology of the nests of the white-browed sparrow weaver.

-Fran is is currently pursuing a graduate degree in bioengineering and molecular biology at Syracuse University.
+Fran is currently pursuing a graduate degree in bioengineering and molecular biology at Syracuse University.